tylergets/db-fixture-generator/README.md

 This project is not yet stable, do not use it in production.

 ## TODO
- * Solve Dependency Graph
- * Load Relationships
  * Handle Arrays
  * Settle internal api
+ * Ability to call methods (sync/async)
+ * Basic math operations in output

 ## Features